TomBugnon/deNEST/README.md

     the session (default `False`)
   - `session_input` (bool): Absolute or relative path to a NumPy array defining the stimulus for that session.
 Possibly ignored if the `input_path` session parameter points to a NumPy array.
-Please refer to the 'Inputs' paragraph.
+Please refer to the 'Inputs' paragraph for details on how this parameter is interpreted.
     (default `None`)
   - `time_per_frame` (float): Number of milliseconds during which each 'frame' of the input movie is shown to the network. (default `1.0`)
-  - `simulation_time` (float): Duration of the session, in ms. The stimulus is generated by repeating each element of the session input array for `time_per_frame` milliseconds, and the array of repeated elements is treamed or repeating such that the stimulus lasts `simulation_time` (mandatory)
+  - `simulation_time` (float): Duration of the session, in ms. The stimulus is generated by repeating each element of the session input array for `time_per_frame` milliseconds, and the array of repeated elements is trimmed or repeated such that the stimulus lasts `simulation_time` (mandatory).
+    - Example: if the session input array has two frames, time_per_frame = 2 (ms) and simulation_time = 7 (ms), the effective input at each millisecond will be [frame 1, frame 1, frame 2, frame 2, frame 1, frame 1, frame 2]
+  - `input_rate_scale_factor` (float or int): Scaling factor to obtain the Poisson firing rates in Hz from array values of the stimulus array.
+The corresponding firing rate in Hz for a given array value is equal to
+    <value> * <session_input_rate_scale_factor> * <layer_input_scale_factor>.
+    See `input_rate_scale_factor` in the layer parameters and the "Input" documentation paragraph. (default 1.0)
   - `unit_changes` (list): List of dictionaries describing the parameter changes to apply to a proportion of units of specific populations. (default `[]`).
     Each `unit_change` dictionary should be of the form::